HVMN Ketone Ester Review - Does It Enhance Your Performance?

 - A final 2017 study that found a ketone ester could result in “higher mTORC1 activation,” but “not muscle glycogen resynthesis,” among eight healthy trained male volunteers.

 The HVMN website reports that, when taken within the recommended dosage range (a maximum of three drinks per day, two to three hours apart), “Ketone has been extensively studied and shown to be safe in healthy human adults.
-Hundreds of athletes have used HVMN Ketone on the field, in professional sports, and in research studies.”
+Hundreds of athletes have used HVMN Ketone on the field, in professional sports, and research studies.”

 It's also designated as food and is considered "Generally Recognized as Safe” (GRAS) by the FDA.